Jafea7/RecFilter2/README.md

 Look for an entry in the configuration file for model `sexy_legs` on the site `supacams`, the values from the configuration file will override any given on the command line.

+`python RecFilter2.py d:\captures\cb_freddo_20210202-181818.mp4 -m mfc`

+Look for an entry in the configuration file where `name` matches `mfc`, the values from the configuration file will override any given on the command line.

 ## Config file